bulva2/UnleashedTrainer/README.md

 # Crash Time 2 - Unleashed Trainer 🧡

 Welcome to the **Crash Time 2 - Unleashed Trainer**!
 This project is a feature-rich trainer designed to enhance your gameplay experience in **Crash Time 2**.
-Built with love and powered by modern .NET technologies, this trainer provides tools like NoClip, Teleportation, and more to give you full control over the game. 🎮✨
+This trainer provides tools like NoClip, Teleportation, and more to give you full control over the game. ✨

 ---